 e.
 Gifts and Nonrecognition Event Transfers to Grantor Trusts.
 Even though gifts are generally treated as inclusion events, the regulations make an exception for gifts to grantor trusts.
 Reg. §1.1400Z2(b)-1(c)(5)(i).
-(The regulations more precisely refer to "deemed owner trusts," thus apparently including trusts with a deemed owner under §678 as well as traditional grantor trusts; references to grantor trusts in this discussion include §678 trusts.)
+(The regulations more precisely refer to trusts with a "deemed owner," thus apparently including trusts with a deemed owner under §678 as well as traditional grantor trusts; references to grantor trusts in this discussion include §678 trusts.)
 The rationale for this exception is explained by the preamble to the proposed regulations: